-When investigating someone for driving under the influence (DUI), it's common for an officer to ask the person to take a breath, blood, or urine test.
+During a driving under the influence (DUI) stop, it's common for an officer to ask the driver to take a breath, blood, or urine test.
 The purpose of these tests is to determine the amount of alcohol or drugs in the driver's system.
-The driver's blood alcohol concentration (BAC) or the concentration of drugs in the driver's blood is often used to prove a DUI in court.
+Prosecutors often rely on test results to prove a DUI charge in court.

 An unlawful refusal to submit to DUI chemical testing generally results in a one-year license revocation.
-However, some drivers might be eligible for a restricted license to drive to and from work during the revocation period.
+However, some drivers might be eligible for a restricted license for driving to and from work during the revocation period.
 (S.D.
 Codified Laws § 32-23-11.)